wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 This is relatively short and minimizes boilerplate.
 It is also comfortable to use in a purely object-oriented paradigm and may be more acceptable to novice programmers.
 However, it has some downsides.
 For one, it is not immediately clear exactly what type of command group this is from the constructor definition: it is better to define this in a more inline and expressive way, particularly when nested command groups start showing up.
 Additionally, it requires a new file for every single command group, even when the groups are conceptually related.

+As with factory methods, state can be defined and captured within the command group subclass constructor, if necessary.

 Summary
 ^^^^^^^